-Distribution.-Breeds on islands in the tropical South Pacific.
+Distribution.-Breeds on islands in the tropical South Pacific p.
+16. After the species account for Pterodroma feae, insert the following new account:

 Ranges at sea in the South Pacific near the breeding grounds.
 Accidental in the Hawaiian Islands (French Frigate Shoals, 14 March 1968; Amerson 1971:125), with additional sight reports near Clipperton Island and north to the Revillagigedo Islands (Howell and Webb 1995).